larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 29:24
 and we convert into actions such as writing, actions such as words, 29:30 actions such as engineering new things.
-And so the fossil record of our species and each one of us 29:37 is really through action.
-And that, in part, is why so much of our nervous system 29:43 is devoted to converting sensation, perceptions, feelings, and thoughts into actions.
+And so **the fossil record of our species and each one of us 29:37 is really through action.
+And that, in part, is why ==so much of our nervous system 29:43 is devoted to converting sensation, perceptions, feelings, and thoughts into actions==.**
 29:49
 In fact, the great neuroscientist or physiologist Sherrington won a Nobel prize 29:56